krisko4/crustbank/README.md

 ### Design patterns & principles

 NestJS framework provides an IoC container, which is responsible for the management of components lifecycle.
-It means that the programmer does not have to neither instantiate or destroy objects - it is done automatically (under the hood).
+It means that the programmer does neither have to instantiate or destroy objects - it is done automatically (under the hood).
 The dependencies between classes are injected through constructors, which is useful for tests.
 For example, the user service injects the user repository through the constructor, and so does the repository with data model.

 ![1_iO7R3erL7nquWs6vfm3cMA](https://user-images.githubusercontent.com/80395610/165049036-ca9bb1ef-18c7-46ac-bc6f-993565789512.png)